syscl/XPS9350-macOS/README.md

 Note: For two finger scrolling you need to change the speed of the Scrolling once to get it work and also have to enable them in Trackpad preferences.

 Change Log
 ----------------
+2016-11-22

+- Added lspci to list all pci devices

 2016-11-20

 - Correct SKL laptops' internal display connector type from LVDS to eDP credit syscl